Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 The Hotel Ballast offers a special nightly rate for the festival.

-The event features competitions, a luthiers gathering, workshops and presentations.
+The Appalachian State University event features competitions, a luthiers gathering, workshops and presentations.
 Competitions are typically for adults and youths in guitar, mandolin, banjo, fiddle, string band, dance.
-The festival, which previously inlcuded a concert and square dance, is student operated and funded.
-It is in its 17th year in 2025.
+The festival, which has previously included a concert and square dance, is student operated and funded.
+It is in its 18th year in 2026.

 Artists